 - are introduced to words, sentences and songs in a language other than English

 - have opportunities to recognise sounds and concepts of the language

 - gain language experience and practice appropriate for their age

 - gain ICT skills through using the tablet devices.

 'Learning the language together is great for teacher/child relationships – it's wonderful for the children to see the adults learning and fosters true collaboration.
 It empowers the children.
-We both respect each other's knowledge.'— Educator at trial preschool, 2015
+We both respect each other's knowledge.'— Educator participating in ELLA

 Educators have reported benefits for them too, including:

 - increased confidence in incorporating language learning and digital technology into their programs